arepetti/ingest/README.md

 ## Examples

 Ingest is designed to be extended **without changing the product code**.
-The three extension points each ship ready-to-use, copy-pasteable examples for contributors and council developers who want to add a useful data page or pipeline of their own:
+The three extension points each ship ready-to-use, copy-pasteable examples for contributors and integrators who want to add a useful data page or pipeline of their own:

 - **Schemas** — `[examples/schemas/*.json](examples/schemas/)` — example KPI packages (garbage collection, weekly workforce, finance month-end close).
 Upload one through the admin console (**Schemas → New schema → Upload JSON…**) as-is, or adapt it.
 See [docs/admin-user-guide/schemas.md](docs/admin-user-guide/schemas.md).
 - **Reports** — `[examples/reports/html/*.html](examples/reports/html/)` — HTML + Liquid templates (single-submission summaries and period roll-ups) you upload to add a small, server-rendered data page.
 No editor, no redeploy.
 See [docs/admin-user-guide/reports.md](docs/admin-user-guide/reports.md).
-- **Integrations** — `[examples/integrations/](examples/integrations/README.md)` — minimal scripts (Python, PowerShell, C#, Java) showing how a council's existing waste-collection or HR software (a CSV export, or a vendor REST API) can push KPIs to the API on a schedule.
+- **Integrations** — `[examples/integrations/](examples/integrations/README.md)` — minimal scripts (Python, PowerShell, C#, Java) showing how an organisation's existing software (a CSV export, or a vendor REST API) can push KPIs to the API on a schedule, using waste-collection and HR as worked example domains.

 Schemas and reports are uploaded through the admin console; integrations run wherever your scripts run.
 None of them require touching or rebuilding the application.